LogoLogo

 O'Day Corporation became one of the largest sailboat manufacturers in the US but most of that story happened after the period in which we have interest.
 What we are interested in is the period from around 1956 to 1966 when George O'Day, a top level racing sailor, with the help of his 'Associates' got this company going.
 Separating the man and his company in this period is hard to do but we are going to try.
 Click here to go to George O'Day, "the man who loved to sail", and read more about him.

 O'Day had an interesting corporate beginning.
-In the 1950's George O'Day had been selling boats built by others, including both US and european builders, using the entity name of G. D. O'Day Associates, Inc in Boston, MA.
-He was a big believer in the future of fiberglass boats and frustrated with his european dinghy suppliers' reluctance to switch to fiberglass.
-His decision in 1958 to get Uffa Fox to design the Daysailer, which would go on to sell over 7000 boats, meant that he would have to obtain fiberglass manufacturing sources and know how in the US.
+In the 1950's George O'Day had been selling boats, primarily dinghies, built by others, including both US and European builders, using the entity name of G. D. (or George D.) O'Day Associates, Inc in Boston, MA.
+He was a big believer in the future of fiberglass boats and was frustrated with his European dinghy suppliers' reluctance to switch to fiberglass.
+His decision, in 1958, to get Uffa Fox to design the Daysailer, which would go on to sell over 13,000 boats, meant that he would have to obtain fiberglass manufacturing sources and know how in the US.

-George O'Day had been a sales agent for Palmer Scott's Marscot Plastics Company selling their Rhodes 19, among other boats.
+George O'Day had been a sales agent for Palmer Scott's Marscot Plastics Company selling their Rhodes 19, among other boats they produced.
 Palmer Scott was an early fiberglass power and sail boat pioneer, and also formerly built both large and small high quality wood sail and power boats.
-His yard in New Bedford, MA was destroyed in the major hurricane of 1954.
+The wooden boat part of his yard in New Bedford, MA was destroyed in the major hurricane of 1954 and only the Marscot Plastics division survived.
 To read more about Palmer Scott and his very interesting boat building career click here.

-In 1958 Palmer moved his company's business, equipment and experienced workforce from New Bedford to a mill building O'Day reportedly bought for $10,000 in Fall River, MA.
+Bob Larson, an original investor in O'Day advised us that, in 1958, Palmer moved his company's business, equipment and experienced workforce from New Bedford to a mill building O'Day reportedly bought for $10,000 in Fall River, MA.
+The driving force for this activity was to obtain manufacturing capacity for the new Daysailer.
 Eventually O'Day acquired Marscot Plastics but exactly when is not clear.
 It seems pretty clear Palmer Scott was one of George's 'Associates'.
 The 1960 Dolphin 24 brochure says that Marscot Plastics is a division G.D.
-Associates, Inc.
+O'Day Associates, Inc.

-Found in the S7&S files was this picture of Hull #1 which was the 1960 NY Boat Show boat and which was delivered to Dick Bertram who had a yacht brokerage business in Miami.
-Click to go to a larger view and more - including a beautiful dolphin interior.
+Found in the S&S files was this picture of Hull #1 which may have been (see August 9, 2011 entry below) the 1960 NY Boat Show boat and which was delivered to Dick Bertram who had a yacht brokerage business in Miami.
+Click to go to a larger view and more - including a beautiful dolphin interior that was not to be..

 Marscot/O'Day employed at least 3 other companies to build Dolphins in the early 60s - Lunn Laminates of Port Washington, NY, F.L.
 Tripp & Sons of Westport, MA, and J.J.
 Taylor & Sons of Toronto, Canada.
-Initially, a fire at the Marscot Fair Haven plant in 1960 was the reason for the first subcontracting to Lunn Laminates, but it also seems that the Dolphin may not have fit in well with other manufacturing going on at the plant.
+A fire at the Marscot Fair Haven plant in 1960 was the reportedly the reason for the first subcontracting to Lunn Laminates, but it also seems that the Dolphin may not have fit in well with other manufacturing going on at the plant.

 The 1960 O'Day original Sales Brochure (click here to see it)

-Larry Taylor (Black Dolphin Lunn Hull # 219) sent in a price list with different options and accessories dated March 30, 1960.
+Larry Taylor (Black Dolphin) sent in a price list with different options and accessories dated March 30, 1960.
 Click here to see it

 1